-Records prove that Grayshott was continuously occupied through the medieval period, probably by a handful of tenant farmers on the high ground.
+Grayshott was continuously occupied through the medieval period, probably by a handful of tenant farmers on the high ground.
 The name took various spellings, such as Gravesetta, Graveschete and Graveshotte.
 The Black Death left about half of Grayshott’s houses derelict as a result of depopulation, but the community survived.
 By Tudor times there were six farms in the hamlet – Bulls, Kings, Barneland, High Grayshott, Grasseat and Home House.
-They were growing crops of poor soil – rye and oats – and had just a few each of sheep, pigs and cattle, but their owners called themselves yeoman and probably had a secure but hard life.
+They grew crops of poor soil – rye and oats – and each had just a few pigs and cattle, their cash crop being sheep.
+The farmers called themselves husbandmen and probably had a secure but hard life.

-By the 18th century the farms were being bought up by absentee landlords and combined unto bigger units.
-Even on Grayshott’s poor soil farming had gone beyond subsistence and become a profitable business worth investing in.
+By the 18th century the ridgetop farms were being bought by absentee landlords and combined unto bigger units.
+Even on Grayshott’s poor soil agriculture had gone beyond subsistence and become a profitable business worth investing in.
 A map from 1739 has drawings of two of Grayshott’s farmhouses, both of them gable-ended with two stories and a central chimney.
-Sadly none of these early farmhouses survive but their approximate locations are known.
+Sadly none of these early houses survive but their approximate locations are known.
 This amalgamation of farms led towards smallholders and squatters occupying the valleys; some of their cottages remain.
-There were also colliers’ camps in the valleys and woods as well.
+There were also colliers’ camps in the woods.

-The whole future of Grayshott took a new direction with the enclosure of Headley Common in 1859.
+The future took a new direction with the enclosure of Headley Common in 1859.
 The common land formerly used by villagers to supplement their farms, smallholdings and gardens was sold to private developers.
 In the east of the village, this triggered the start of modern Grayshott’s construction, as builders were able to purchase large plots of land for development.
-In the west, the owner of Wishanger Estate converted the commons known as the Land of Nod into a private shooting estate.
+In the west, the owner of Wishanger Estate converted the commons of the Land of Nod into a private shooting estate.